 2. Wear some cooling clothes

-Actually, you can buy a whole range of such clothing products that claim to keep you cool in the heat of the day.
+To turn down the heat a notch and look fabulous at the same time, you can buy a whole range of clothing products that claim to keep you cool in the heat of the day.

 3. Freeze your sheets

 Of course, it might become a bit inconvenient to remake your whole bed each night.
-So maybe try this strategy with just your pillowcase and a top sheet.
+So, maybe try this strategy with just your pillowcase and a top sheet.

 4. Go underground